yochaigal/cairn/wip/2e/wilderness-exploration.md

 - Characters without a light source suffer from _panic_ until their situation is remedied.

 ### Panic
-- A character that is surrounded by enemies, enveloped by darkness, or facing their greatest fears may experiences _panic_.
+- A character that is surrounded by enemies, enveloped by darkness, or facing their greatest fears may experience _panic_.
 A **WIL** **save** is typically required to avoid losing control and becoming _panicked_.
 - A _panicked_ character must make a **WIL** **save** to overcome their condition _as an **action_**.
 - A _panicked_ character has 0 **HP**, is always _surprised_, and all of their attacks are _impaired_.